top of page

 The Brief - Slow Mojo.

-Slow Mojo is a blues-funk band that I formed a few years ago and played many legacy-laden venues across London.
-For the band's visual identity, I needed a logo to be used across our social media channels, merchandise, the bass drum of the drummer's kit as well as a flag to be used as a stage backdrop whilst the band performed.
-The logo needed to be eye-catching and recognisable when used on media by promoters and viewed by gig-goers.
+Slow Mojo is a blues-funk band I formed several years ago, performing at many iconic, legacy venues across London.
+To establish a strong visual identity, I designed a logo for use across social media, merchandise, gig promotion, and a large flag used as a stage backdrop.
+The logo needed to be bold, distinctive, and instantly recognisable to both promoters and audiences.

 Graphic Design.